 The author sincerely appreciates the efforts of all of those in the air transport community who have contributed their knowledge and wisdom to the preparation of the monograph.
 All errors, omissions, and other flaws in the manuscript are of course the sole responsibility of the author.

-A note regarding outcomes studies: As outlined elsewhere on this website, the CCT CORE PI and others have worked on multiple annotated bibliographies overviewing selected HEMS outcomes literature since 1980.
-The multiple publications that have arisen from these ongoing efforts are listed elsewhere on this site.
-Given the fact that the HEMS literature continues to grow in volume, even the fastest turnaround times for journal publication mean that journal-published annotated bibliographies are virtually out-of-date as soon as they are published.
-Therefore, the monograph is now the mechanism for keeping track of HEMS outcomes literature since 2013.
-Readers should be forewarned that the monograph is not peer-reviewed; it is thus more affected by the author’s biases and knowledge lacunes than were the published (peer-reviewed) bibliographies.
+A note regarding outcomes studies: As outlined elsewhere on this website, the CCT CORE PI and others have prepared annotated bibliographies covering selected HEMS outcomes literature since 1980.
+Publications that have arisen from these ongoing efforts are listed elsewhere on this site.
+Given the fact that the HEMS literature continues to grow in volume, even the fastest turnaround times for journal publication mean that journal-published annotated bibliographies are likely out of date by the time they appear in print.
+Therefore, the monograph (rather than ongoing outcomes reviews in journals) is the mechanism for keeping track of HEMS outcomes literature since 2013.
+Readers should be forewarned that the monograph is not peer-reviewed; it is thus particularly likely to be affected by the author’s biases and knowledge gaps.